atilatech/atila-web-components-library/README.md

 ### Export the New Component (or updating an existing component)

+- Tag the component you changed: `bit tag <component_id> --patch --message "first version"`
+    - Use `bit list` to find your component ID
-- tag your changes: `bit tag --all --message "add my component"`
+- If you want to tag all modified components: `bit tag --all --message "add my component"`
     - Don't literally use my component, give it a descriptive message
 - export: `bit export`
 - commit your changes: `git commit -am "updated .bitmap file after a successful export"`